 I’m also demonstrating that many different types of foods rely on bees and other pollinators.
 Partly for this reason, I have decided to add in a few plants that require warmer climates, than for example in the UK and Northern Europe.

-As with all my lists, I have endeavoured to include plants that may be visited by more than one type of bee, depending on climate and availability of species (although some types of bees will be more efficient pollinators than others, depending on the kind of plant).
+As with all my lists, I have endeavored to include plants that may be visited by more than one type of bee, depending on climate and availability of species (although some types of bees will be more efficient pollinators than others, depending on the kind of plant).

 Squashes, pumpkins, gourds